From Martingale to Buckle: Dog Collars!

 Can dog collars damage the trachea?

-There is some concern that dog collars, particularly those that are tight and/or made of a stiff material, can damage a dog’s trachea.
+There is some concern that dog collars, particularly those that are tight and/or made of a stiff material, can damage a pup’s trachea.

 This is especially a concern for breeds with long necks, such as the greyhound.